-In addition, the most frequently ( ≥ 1%) reported adverse experiences, without regard to causality, are listed in decreasing order of frequency: upper respiratory illness, cough, irritability/nervousness, fatigue, disturbed sleep, diarrhea, loss of appetite, vomiting, otitis, diaper rash/contact rash, headache, teething, malaise, abdominal pain, other rash, nausea, eye complaints, chills, lymphadenopathy, myalgia, lower respiratory illness, allergic reactions (including allergic rash, hives), stiff neck, heat rash/prickly heat, arthralgia, eczema/dry skin/dermatitis, constipation, itching.
+In addition, adverse events occurring at a rate of ≥ 1% are listed in decreasing order of frequency: upper respiratory illness, cough, irritability/nervousness, fatigue, disturbed sleep, diarrhea, loss of appetite, vomiting, otitis, diaper rash/contact rash, headache, teething, malaise, abdominal pain, other rash, nausea, eye complaints, chills, lymphadenopathy, myalgia, lower respiratory illness, allergic reactions (including allergic rash, hives), stiff neck, heat rash/prickly heat, arthralgia, eczema/dry skin/dermatitis, constipation, itching.

-Pneumonitis has been reported rarely ( < 1%) in children vaccinated with VARIVAX (varicella virus vaccine live) ; a causal relationship has not been established.
+Pneumonitis has been reported rarely ( < 1%) in children vaccinated with VARIVAX.

-In clinical trials involving healthy adolescents and adults, the majority of whom received two doses of VARIVAX (varicella virus vaccine live) and were monitored for up to 42 days after any dose, the frequency of fever, injection-site complaints, or rashes were reported as follows:
+In clinical trials involving healthy adolescents and adults, the majority of whom received two doses of VARIVAX and were monitored for up to 42 days after any dose, the frequencies of fever, injection-site complaints, or rashes are shown in Table 2.

-Fever, Local Reactions, or Rashes (%) in Adolescents and Adults
+Table 2: Fever, Local Reactions, and Rashes (%) in